 Does sand get caught in large filters?

 Filters that are very strong may have a problem sucking things up from the tank.
-If you’re using tank sand and the filter water intake hose is too close to the bottom, sand and other small substrate can get pulled into the filter.
+If you’re using tank sand and the filter water intake hose is too close to the bottom, sand and other small substrates can get pulled into the filter.

 You can help prevent this by putting a straining screen over the filter intake.
 A thin mesh screen can keep sand and substrate out of the filter without hindering its flow.
 It may also keep tiny fish from getting sucked into the filter, which is another common problem for larger filters.